 Burn for Burn is set on postcard-perfect Jar Island, where three girls — Kat, Lillia, and Mary — have banded together to act out their darkest revenge fantasies on everyone who has wronged them.
 Click here to buy.

 'The Female of the Species' by Mindy McGinnis

 If you want gut-churning mystery and small-town atmosphere, you've got it with

 The Female of the Species.
 This one follows Alex, who took revenge after her sister's murderer walked free.
 Now a senior in high school, her dark nature breaks out, setting her and two other classmates on a collision course that will change their lives forever.
 Click here to buy.

 'The Perfectionists' by Sara Shepard

-The comparisons between Pretty Little Liars and Riverdale are plentiful, so it only makes sense that you'd want to pick up another of book by PLL author Sarah Shepard.
+Pretty Little Liars and Riverdale are plentiful, so it only makes sense that you'd want to pick up another of book by PLL author Sarah Shepard.
 This one follows four girls who come up with a plan to murder a classmate that has wronged them.
 They never intend to go through with it, but when he turns up dead in the exact way they imagined, they vow to find the real killer.
+Click here to buy.

 'Trouble Is A Friend Of Mine' by Stephanie Tromly